-Depending on the ingredients, shape, size, texture, and intended use, pasta can be classified into numerous types.
-Here we have gathered the most common types of pasta that are popular all over the world and the various ways in which they can be used.
-Read on to find more.
+Depending on the ingredients, shape, size, texture, and intended use, pasta can be classified into many different kinds.
+Here we have gathered the most common types of pasta that are popular worldwide and the various ways in which they can be used.

 Related: Healthy Alternatives to Pasta | Types of Pasta Sauce | Rotini Pasta Salad Recipe | Fresh Pasta and Pesto From Scratch | Chicken Parmesan with ravioli Recipe | What to Serve with Shepherd’s Pie